Oh, that dress would look lovely

-- In The Neverending Story 3 Bastian's sister steals the wish granting auryn from him to go on a shopping spree.
-The message here (apart from stealing is bad) seems to be that wasting wishes is wrong, also it's never explained why, bordering on Informed Wrongness.
+- In The Neverending Story 3, Bastian's sister steals the wish-granting auryn from him to go on a shopping spree.
+The message here (apart from stealing is bad) seems to be that wasting wishes is wrong, although it's never explained why, bordering on Informed Wrongness.
 (In the 1st movie making wishes was a good thing that helped Fantasia grow, in the 2nd it was bad because it erased memories.
 Neither seems to be the case here.)

 - Inverted in Thicker than Water, starring Laurel and Hardy.
 Ollie and Stan repeatedly demonstrate an inability to competently manage their finances.
 In fact, Ollie's wife actually goes to the bank at one point to instruct the bank to not allow her husband to withdraw any money from their account... after he's already spent all their savings on a grandfather clock that ends up being destroyed anyway.